koyotecoin/koyotecoin/doc/pskt.md

 move the coins in their entirety to address *Asend*, with no change.
 Alice does not need to be involved.
 - One of them - let's assume Carol here - initiates the creation.
-She runs `walletcreatefundedpsbt [] {"Asend":V} 0 {"subtractFeeFromOutputs":[0], "includeWatching":true}`.
+She runs `walletcreatefundedpskt [] {"Asend":V} 0 {"subtractFeeFromOutputs":[0], "includeWatching":true}`.
-  We call the resulting PSBT *P*. *P* does not contain any signatures.
+  We call the resulting PSKT *P*. *P* does not contain any signatures.
 - Carol needs to sign the transaction herself.
-In order to do so, she runs `walletprocesspsbt "P"`, and gives the resulting PSBT *P2* to Bob.
+In order to do so, she runs `walletprocesspskt "P"`, and gives the resulting PSKT *P2* to Bob.
-- Bob inspects the PSBT using `decodepsbt "P2"` to determine if the transaction has indeed just the expected input, and an output to *Asend*, and the fee is reasonable.
-If he agrees, he calls `walletprocesspsbt "P2"` to sign.
-The resulting PSBT *P3* contains both Carol's and Bob's signature.
+- Bob inspects the PSKT using `decodepskt "P2"` to determine if the transaction has indeed just the expected input, and an output to *Asend*, and the fee is reasonable.
+If he agrees, he calls `walletprocesspskt "P2"` to sign.
+The resulting PSKT *P3* contains both Carol's and Bob's signature.
-- Now anyone can call `finalizepsbt "P3"` to extract a fully signed transaction *T*.
+- Now anyone can call `finalizepskt "P3"` to extract a fully signed transaction *T*.
 - Finally anyone can broadcast the transaction using `sendrawtransaction "T"`.

-In case there are more signers, it may be advantageous to let them all sign in parallel, rather than passing the PSBT from one signer to the next one.
+In case there are more signers, it may be advantageous to let them all sign in parallel, rather than passing the PSKT from one signer to the next one.
 In the above example this would translate to Carol handing a copy of *P* to each signer separately.
-They can then all invoke `walletprocesspsbt "P"`, and end up with their individually-signed PSBT structures.
-They then all send those back to Carol (or anyone) who can combine them using `combinepsbt`.
-The last two steps (`finalizepsbt` and `sendrawtransaction`) remain unchanged.
+They can then all invoke `walletprocesspskt "P"`, and end up with their individually-signed PSKT structures.
+They then all send those back to Carol (or anyone) who can combine them using `combinepskt`.
+The last two steps (`finalizepskt` and `sendrawtransaction`) remain unchanged.